galastrostats/general/git-tutorial/05-branches.md

 +And hearts have lots of blood, yum.
 ```

-In this case git doesn't judge which differences to treat as conflicts, it just shows all of them.
-We decide to keep Wolfman's author order, but make Dracula feel his contribution was heard by including a less bloodthirsty version of it.
-To complete the merge, we just have to edit the conflicts and commit.
+`git diff` doesn't judge which differences to treat as conflicts, it just shows all of them.
+Let's keep Wolfman's author order, but make Dracula feel he was heard by including a less bloodthirsty version of his contribution.

+To complete the merge that failed, we just have to edit the conflicts and commit.

 ```
 $ vi pluto.txt